Back up Azure Managed Disks

 Complete the backup policy creation by selecting Review + create.

-You can’t change the Snapshot Resource Group that’s assigned to a backup instance when you configure the backup of a disk.
+Once you configure the disk backup, you can’t change the Snapshot Resource Group that’s assigned to a backup instance.

 Choosing resource group for storing and managing snapshots:

 Don't select the same resource group as that of the source disk.